sricheta92/sp18-202-avengers/DailyScrum.md

 #### Mangesh
 * What I did yesterday -  Bug fixing from level 1
 * What I will do today - I will test level 2
 * Blocker - No

+#### Prateek
+* What I did yesterday -  Bug fixing from level 2
+* What I will do today - I will test level 3
+* Blocker - No

+#### Kalikalyan
+* What I did yesterday -  Bug fixing from level 3
+* What I will do today - I will test level 3
+* Blocker - No

 # Day 25 - 30th April